The family name „LASCHET“ stands for a family business history for more than 100 years.

 Starting with Nov 1, 2016 the complete ARLA business was splitted in the two domains „ARLA Machine Products“ and „ARLA Engineering Services“ and continued separately.

 The „ARLA Engineering“ domain is the main part of Dr. Laschet’s consulting and engineering company Laschet Consulting.
-These activities are continued from the new office in the „TechnologyPark“ in Bergisch Gladbach.
-Thus, the 100 year tradition continues.
+These activities are continued from the new office in the „TechnologyPark“ in Bergisch Gladbach (TBG).
+Thus, the 100 year tradition goes on.

 The core competence of Laschet Consulting is the professional engineering service with the following subjects: vibration analysis, studying the dynamic behavior of complete drivelines, customer consulting, and expert evaluations.